sugarlabs/GSoC/Ideas-2019.md

    student is not selected; these are shown as a _coding mentor_,

 ## Coding Mentors
-We must have one or more _coding mentors_ willing and able to assist students with coding questions.
+For each idea, we must have offers from one or more _coding mentors_ willing and able to assist students with coding questions.

 Requirements for a _coding mentor_ are a demonstrated coding ability in the form of contributions of code to Sugar Labs.

+Mentors for a project will be assigned after proposals are received.

 ## Assisting Mentors
-We also have some mentors _who do not code_ willing to assist students in various other ways, such as gathering requirements, visual design, testing, and deployment; these are shown as an _assisting mentor_.
+For each idea, we may have offers from mentors _who do not code_ willing to assist students in various other ways, such as gathering requirements, visual design, testing, and deployment; these are shown as an _assisting mentor_.

 The only requirement for an _assisting mentor_ is _knowledge of the project_.

+Mentors for a project will be assigned after proposals are received.

 ## Suggested Issues